Find Grad Schools

 57 Yearly Graduations

 Purdue University - Main Campus comes in at #2 on our list of the most popular colleges offering master's degrees in chem eng.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 57 master's degrees were handed out to chem eng majors at Purdue.
-Of these students, 33% were women and 7% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 57 people received their master's degree in chem eng from Purdue.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 23% were women.

 #4